I work in Managed Services, and we end up with a lot of projects on different versions of things (node, packages, dotnet, etc)

 Docker containers are isolated by default, so my F5 container can’t talk to any of my other containers unless we hook it up.

-Further, by setting the name of the container to api, the other containers can address it by http://api:5555.
+Further, by setting the name of the container to api

 Pretty cool!